catuhana/rive/README.md

 - [`rive-models`](https://crates.io/crates/rive-models)

     Models defining structures, enumerations and bitflags of all Revolt API entities.
-Models are split into sub-modules, for example `user` for containing types specific to the user's entity, `event` for containing events coming from WebSocket or `payload` for containing fields used in API requests.
+Models are split into sub-modules, for example `user` for containing types specific to the user's entity, `event` for containing events coming from WebSocket or `data` for containing fields used in API requests.

     Models can be serialized or deserialized using [`Serde`](https://serde.rs).